-As regards to air quality, the activities under Priority Axis 3 should aim at creating positive impacts on the air quality of the programme area.
-Furthermore, the principle of horizontal and vertical integration of air quality has to be respected, i.e. by ensuring cooperation between and coherence at vertical and horizontal levels of administration in order to prevent contradicting initiatives related to air quality.
+The activities under PA 3 should aim at creating positive impacts on the air quality of the programme area.
+Furthermore, the principle of horizontal and vertical integration of air quality has to be respected, by ensuring cooperation and coherence at vertical and horizontal levels of administration.

-• For priority axis 4 which focuses on enhancing competitiveness and development of business environment: To what extent the operations incorporate the sustainability factor through green entrepreneurship, business focused on sustainable development, preventions of investments with considerable negative environmental and climate effects, assessing the risks as regards to climate change and overall sustainability of the investment.
+For PA 4: To what extent the operations incorporate the sustainability factor through green entrepreneurship, business focused on sustainable development, preventions of investments with considerable negative environmental and climate effects, assessing the risks as regards to climate change and overall sustainability of the investment.